moorepants/dissertation/_sources/physicalparameters.txt

    provided code, but in the other sense many people may look at the datasets or run the code.
 Tables like this can potentially take up a lot of space.
    What do you all think?

+.. todo:: These tables look like crap in the latex output.
+I need to figure out how to imrpove them.

 The tabulated values for the both the raw measurements and the physical parameters are given in the following tables.